cockroachdb/docs/_includes/v20.1/orchestration/kubernetes-upgrade-cluster.md

-As new versions of CockroachDB are released, it's strongly recommended to upgrade to newer versions in order to pick up bug fixes, performance improvements, and new features.
-The [general CockroachDB upgrade documentation](upgrade-cockroach-version.html) provides best practices for how to prepare for and execute upgrades of CockroachDB clusters, but the mechanism of actually stopping and restarting processes in Kubernetes is somewhat special.
+It is strongly recommended that you regularly upgrade your CockroachDB version in order to pick up bug fixes, performance improvements, and new features.
+The [CockroachDB upgrade documentation](upgrade-cockroach-version.html) describes how to perform a "rolling upgrade" of a CockroachDB cluster by stopping and restarting nodes one at a time.
+This is to ensure that the cluster remains available during the upgrade.

-Kubernetes knows how to carry out a safe rolling upgrade process of the CockroachDB nodes.
-When you tell it to change the Docker image used in the CockroachDB StatefulSet, Kubernetes will go one-by-one, stopping a node, restarting it with the new image, and waiting for it to be ready to receive client requests before moving on to the next one.
-For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#updating-statefulsets).
+The corresponding process on Kubernetes is a [staged update](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update), in which the Docker image is updated in the CockroachDB StatefulSet and then applied to the pods one at a time.

 1. Decide how the upgrade will be finalized.